The UC Law SF Library offers a variety of services and resources tailored to students to assist them with their classwork and research.

 - Certificate in Legal Research Program: The Certificate in Legal Research Program is designed to provide law students of all ability levels with the research tools necessary for success in internships, externships, summer associate positions, etc. Attend live classes and complete online quizzes to earn a notation of completion on your transcript.
 Contact a Librarian for more information.

-- Non-GPA, for-credit advanced legal research courses are taught each semester, both in person and online.
-Consult WebAdvisor for details.
+- Non-GPA, for-credit advanced legal research courses are taught each semester.

 - A-Z Databases: List of research databases to which the library subscribes, as well as free research resources available online.